jeandersonbc/predictive-method-logging/README.md

 ## Important

-* We highly recommend you to create a Python virtual environment before starting:
+* We highly recommend you to create a Python virtual environment in your working directory before starting:
   * `python3 -m venv .venv && source .venv/bin/activate`

 * _"Where is the dataset?"_